MrinalChaudhari/MrinalChaudhari/README.md

 - ⚡ Fun fact: ...
 -->
 <p>Currently pursuing a Master’s Degree in Data Science at Rochester Institute of Technology.
-I am interested in developing machine learning models to solve real-world problems.
+I am interested in developing machine learning models and visualize data to solve real-world problems.
 I am actively searching for internship and Full-time opportunities that can help me to build my skills in data science..</p>
 <hr>

 <h3>About me 🙋</h3>